 Things To Do In Belgrade: Kalemegdan

-Kalemegdan, is a cherished spot, favored by many Belgradians who visit the park for its tree-lined paths, events, monuments and cultural attractions.
+Kalemegdan, a cherished spot, is favored by many Belgradians who visit the park for its tree-lined paths, events, monuments and cultural attractions.
 However the country has been at war many times, and despite the fact that Kalemegdan has been destroyed and rebuilt over and over for sixteen centuries, it still remains as one of the most important historical places in Serbia.
-Today, there are constantly various things to do in Belgrade: Kalemegdan all year round.
-This is my number one spot to visit every time I am in Belgrade as there is so much to explore inside the walls of the fortress.
+This is my number one spot to go to every time I am in Belgrade.
+There is so much to explore inside the walls of the fortress.
 The place also holds a lot of childhood memories for me, even new ones, and I just love spending my time at Kalemegdan.

 The present name “Kalemegdan” comes from two Turkish words